manucabral/vite-tailwind-react-template/README.md

 # Vite + React + TailwindCSS

-A simple example Vite with TailwindCSS app that is configured with React.
+A simple Vite with TailwindCSS app that is configured with React.

 Ready to deploy on Railway.